Brighton: Cafes and restaurants

 Brighton is characterised by small dining establishments and independent coffeehouses.
 Brighton has about 250 restaurants.
+It is known for having many vegan and vegetarian restaurants, and a 2022 analysis found the city has the highest density of vegan restaurants in the UK.

 Media

-Brighton receives news and television programmes from BBC South East and ITV Meridian from the Whitehawk Hill transmitting station.
+Brighton has a local television channel, Latest TV, which broadcasts local news and entertainment.

+Local radio stations are BBC Radio Sussex, Heart South, Capital Brighton, Radio Reverb and Gaydio – a radio station for the city's LGTBQ+ community.

+The local newspaper that serves the city is The Argus.

 Cinema

-Brighton featured in a number of popular movies including Carry on at Your Convenience (1971), Quadrophenia (1979), The End of the Affair (1999), Wimbledon (2004), MirrorMask (2005), Angus, Thongs and Perfect Snogging (2008), The Young Victoria (2009), Brighton Rock (2010 and 1947) and The Boat that Rocked (2009).
+Brighton featured in a number of popular movies including Carry on at Your Convenience (1971), Quadrophenia (1979), The End of the Affair (1999), Wimbledon (2004), MirrorMask (2005), Angus, Thongs and Perfect Snogging (2008), The Young Victoria (2009), Brighton Rock (2010 and 1947), and The Boat that Rocked (2009).

 The Duke of York's Picturehouse, dating from 1910, was opened by Violet Melnotte-Wyatt.
 It is the country's oldest purpose-built cinema and was Brighton's first Electric Bioscope, which still operates as an arthouse cinema.
 The Duke of York's Picturehouse expanded in 2012, adding two additional screens in a different location.
 The company now occupies the upstairs of Komedia, situated on Gardner Street, central Brighton.
 There are two multiplex cinemas, the Odeon on North Street and Cineworld in the Marina.

 Festivals and rallies

+Past

+On 6 April 1974, Brighton was host to the 19th Eurovision Song Contest, where ABBA won in the Brighton Dome with their song Waterloo.
+The DJ and producer Fatboy Slim, who lives in Brighton, has held several concerts on Brighton beach, including in 2002, 2006 and 2008.
+The 2002 event, Big Beach Boutique II, is the largest outdoor party ever held in the UK, attended by 250,000 people.

+An inaugural White Nights (Nuit Blanche) all-night arts festival took place in October 2008 and continued for four years until it was postponed in 2012 due to a lack of European funding.
+The Brighton Zine Fest, celebrating zine and DIY culture within the city, took place in 2009.